oop7/YTSage/README.md

 - **Speed Limiter:** Limit the download speed
 - **Login with Cookies:** Login to YouTube using cookies to access private content
   How to use it:
+  1. **Recommended:** Use the built-in "Extract cookies from browser" option in the app.
+Select your browser (Chrome, Firefox, etc.) and then select Profile (optional).
+  2. Alternatively, extract cookies manually:
-  1. Extract cookies from your browser using an extension like [cookie-editor](https://github.com/moustachauve/cookie-editor?tab=readme-ov-file)
+     a.
+Extract cookies from your browser using an extension like [cookie-editor](https://github.com/moustachauve/cookie-editor?tab=readme-ov-file)
-  2. Copy the cookies in Netscape format
+     b.
+Copy the cookies in Netscape format
-  3. Create a file named `cookies.txt` and paste the cookies into it
+     c.
+Create a file named `cookies.txt` and paste the cookies into it
-  4. Select the `cookies.txt` file in the app
+     d.
+Select the `cookies.txt` file in the app
 - **Save Download Path:** Save the download path
 - **Update yt-dlp:** Update yt-dlp
 - **FFmpeg/yt-dlp Detection:** Automatically detect FFmpeg/yt-dlp